take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 Take a look at the outcome and the console output for the job.
 Try and fix the error.

-Alternatively you can change the branch in the job in the "Source Code management" tab to "*/step2".
+Alternatively you can change the branch in the job in the "Source Code management" tab to "*/step3".
 Re-run the job and take a look at the outcome.
 # retest after pull request.

+# hier gebleven!!!

 # Step 4 - Create Deployment Job